btothez/H-Index/README.md

     return h_index;
 ```

 To break this down, the states value comes in as an array of arrays (from different shards on the ES instance), and needs to be accumulated into one Array.
-From there, the values (citation counts of the documents are sorted in descending order).
+From there, the values (citation counts of the documents) are sorted in descending order.
 As the script iterates through the descending citation_counts, the final index at which the index is less than or equal to the citation count is returned as the value of h_index.